A mode-sum prescription for the renormalized stress energy tensor on black hole spacetimes: Renormalizing the Green Function

+and then using the completeness relations to invert these to obtain closed-form representations of $\Psi_{nl}^{(+)}(i,j|r)$.
+The particular form is given in the Appendix.
+Similarly, the $\chi_{nl}(i,j|r)$ regularization parameters are obtained by inverting

-The coefficients $\mathcal{D}^{(\pm)}_{ij}(r)$, $\mathcal{T}^{(l)}_{ij}(r)$ and $\mathcal{T}^{(p)}_{ij}(r)$ arise in the expansion of the Hadamard parametrix $K(x,x')$ in the extended coordinates $s$ and $w$ while the terms $\Psi_{nl}^{(\pm)}(i,j|r)$ and $\chi_{nl}(i,j|r)$ are the so-called regularization parameters that arise in expressing $K(x,x')$ as a mode-sum.
-We find that these regularization parameters are obtainable in closed form in terms of complicated combinations of special functions.
-Explicit expressions for each of these are found in the Appendix.
-The singular field expressed in this form can then be subtracted from the corresponding mode-sum expression for the Euclidean Green function yielding a mode sum expression for the full, regularised Euclidean Green function that is convergent in the coincidence limit.
+where $\ell$ on the left-hand side is the arbitrary lengthscale.
+Again, explicit expressions for $\chi_{nl}(i,j|r)$ are found in the Appendix.

+The important point is that the Hadamard parametrix expressed in the form (\ref{eq:HadamardExp}) can be subtracted from the corresponding mode-sum expression for the Green function (\ref{eq:Gmodesum}) yielding a mode sum expression for the full, renormalized Green function that is convergent in the coincidence limit.
 Moreover the speed of convergence of this mode sum can be accelerated by subtracting a higher-order expansion of the singular field.
+It is worth noting that the error term in Eq. (\ref{eq:HadamardExp}) ignores terms that are polynomial in $s^2$ and $w^2$, as the mode sum decomposition of these terms does not aid in the convergence of the mode sums, see \cite{taylorbreen:2017} for further details.

 As a concrete example, this prescription for the vacuum polarization in the Hartle-Hawking state yields